Women exert new influence on philanthropy

-NEW YORK When feminist writer Courtney Martin wanted to raise money to fund research into the future of online feminism, it made sense to turn to other women for funding.
+NEW YORK, July 11 When feminist writer Courtney Martin wanted to raise money to fund research into the future of online feminism, it made sense to turn to other women for funding.

 She called in Jacquelyn Zehner, chief executive of Women Moving Millions, a philanthropic organization made up primarily of women who have donated at least $1 million each to women's causes.
 Zehner arranged for a conference call with a small group of wealthy women and Martin this spring.